The Lie-Lay Confusion Explained

 Lie (principal parts: lie, lay, lain, lying) means “recline, rest, or stay.”

 It can refer to either a person or thing as assuming or being in a reclining position.
 The verb “lie” cannot take an object:

 - Now he lies in bed most of the day, sulking about the lost sale.

 - This RFP has lain unanswered for days.

 - Today’s mail is lying on the receptionist’s desk.

 Here is an easy tip to check your use of these verbs: substitute the word “place, placed, or placing (depending on grammar structure.)
 If the substitute fits, lay is correct.
 If not, use lie.

 To test this:

-Correct Your Business Grammar Challenges in this webinar.
+Improve Your Business Grammar in this online self-paced course.